torik42/YaLafi/README.md

   The given Python module has to provide a function 'modify\_parameters(parms)' receiving the parameter object 'parms', compare the example in [definitions.py](definitions.py).
+- Option --defs expects a file containing macro definitions as LaTeX code.
+- Option --ienc is also effective for file from --defs.
+- Option --char (position tracking for single characters) is always activated.
+- Default language is English.
+It is also used for an unknown language.

 YaLafi/yalafi/tex2txt.py is faster for input texts till about 30 Kilobytes, for larger files it can be slower than 'Tex2txt/tex2txt.py --char'.